 Since phishing has become more common, many major email service providers, including Gmail, now feature built-in warnings about suspicious emails that could be phishing attempts.
 When your email service provider suspects that an email you’ve received may be a phishing attempt, you will see a warning message informing you that the message appears dangerous and suggesting that you report it.

-For example, a phishing text message, also known as smishing, may say something like, “Act now, or your account will be deactivated.
+For example, a phishing text message, also known as smishing, may say something along the lines of, “Act now or your account will be deactivated.
 Click on the link below to update your login information.”
-If you click on the link provided in the text message, your device may become infected with malware, or you may be taken to a spoofed website that looks legitimate enough for you to enter your login credentials.
-However, by entering your information into the spoofed site, you’re handing over access to your account, which a threat actor can then use to compromise your legitimate account.
+Clicking the link could infect your device with malware or take you to a spoofed website to steal your credentials.
+Once you’ve entered your credentials on the spoofed site, cybercriminals can use it to compromise your legitimate account.
+Some phishing attempts may even threaten more serious consequences, like saying you’ll be arrested if you don’t pay them a certain amount of money by a specific deadline.
+While these threats are false, many people fall for them, risking financial loss and identity theft.

 4. Too-good-to-be-true offers

 If you ever receive an unsolicited message with an offer that seems too good to be true, it is likely part of a phishing attempt.
-When threat actors execute their phishing attempts, they know exactly what to say to convince you of their authority, leading you to fall for their scams.
-Before you decide to click a link or buy anything from an email or text message offer that seems too good, investigate further before taking any actions that could harm you and jeopardize your data or finances.
+These messages may offer incredible deals, prizes or exclusive opportunities, but they’re designed to trick you into revealing personal details or downloading malicious content.
+When cybercriminals execute their phishing attempts, they know exactly what to say to convince you of their authority, leading you to fall for their scams.
+Before clicking any links or buying anything from unsolicited messages, investigate further before taking any actions that could harm you and jeopardize your data or finances.

 5. Misspellings and grammatical errors

-Another common indicator of a phishing attempt is when a message includes misspellings and grammatical errors.
-This is especially true if you receive an email that claims to be from a company you have an account with.
-Before legitimate companies send out emails to customers, each message goes through multiple rounds of review to ensure there are no errors.
-If you receive an email claiming to be from a company and you notice errors, it’s best not to click on anything in the email because it could be a phishing attempt.
-However, it is becoming harder to tell the difference between legitimate emails and phishing attempts because threat actors have started using Artificial Intelligence (AI) to quickly draft personalized phishing emails that contain no spelling or grammatical errors.
+Another common indicator of a phishing attempt is when a message contains misspellings and grammatical errors, especially if the email claims to be from a company you have an account with.
+Legitimate companies typically have strict review processes to ensure their emails are free from errors before sending them to customers.
+So, if you notice errors, it’s best not to click on anything in the email because it could be a phishing attempt.
+However, it is becoming harder to tell the difference between legitimate emails and phishing attempts because cybercriminals have started using Artificial Intelligence (AI) to quickly draft personalized phishing emails that contain no spelling or grammatical errors.

 6. Unsolicited links and attachments

-When you receive unsolicited links and attachments through email or text messages, this can be an indicator that the message is a phishing attempt.
-It’s worth checking if the links and attachments are safe before actually clicking them.
-You can check if a link is safe by hovering your mouse over it and previewing the URL to determine if the link matches what it claims to be.
+When you receive unsolicited links and attachments through email or text messages, this can be a sign that the message is a phishing attempt.
+Before clicking them, you should check if a link is safe by hovering your mouse over it and previewing the URL to determine if the link matches what it claims to be.
 Another easy way to check a link’s safety is by copying and pasting it into a URL checker.
 Check that an unsolicited attachment is safe by verifying who the sender is, avoiding attachments marked as spam and using antivirus software to scan attachments.

 7. Requests for personal information